 In a messy text might be a lot of characters that you don’t want to export to CSV or text files.
-That might cause a problem to load them properly.
+That might cause a problem in loading them properly.
 Characters like tab, line breaks, or carriage returns.
 Here is how to remove or replace characters in R.

 Nonprintable characters are hard to detect if you don’t know what to expect.
 In my experience, they appear as a problem, but you can find them if you know what to search for.